Da-Juan/traffic_info/README.md

 ChromeDriver is used to take the screenshot so you need to install [Chromium](https://www.chromium.org/) or [Google Chrome](https://www.google.com/chrome/).
 Then, to install ChromeDriver you can use the provided script `bin/install_chromedriver.sh`.

-Next you'll need a SMTP server configured on the machine to send the email notifications.
+Next you'll need a SMTP server to send the email notifications.

 Optionally, you'll need a Google Maps Javascript API key if you have an intensive use of traffic-info.
 Refer to [Google Maps Platform documentation](https://developers.google.com/maps/documentation/javascript/get-api-key).